Get the job done with a pro

-Respondents who did not provide an email address.
+Respondents who didn't provide an email address.
 If you didn’t include an email question in your survey, all respondents will be unknown.

 Respondents who joined your audience when they provided their email address in your survey.

-Here, you can click each answer to see who submitted it.
-In the Contacts sidebar, you can click a specific contact to see all of their responses, delete responses, or click Tag Contacts to apply tags to all contacts who responded.
+In the Contacts sidebar of both Chart View and Individual View, click a specific contact to see all of their responses or to delete responses.
+Click Tag Contacts to apply tags to all contacts who responded or only selected contacts.

-Click Export All Responses to download a CSV of survey responses, or click Back To Survey to return to the survey summary page.
+Click Export results to download a CSV of survey responses or a PDF of all the charts and graphs shown on the Review your results page.
+Click Back to survey to return to the Survey Overview page.

 Unpublish or delete a survey

-After you’ve published a survey and collected enough responses, you can unpublish or delete it.
+After you publish a survey and collect enough responses, you can unpublish or delete it.

 Unpublish a survey

 If you need to take a survey offline without deleting any responses, unpublish it at any time.

 - If you have more than 1 audience, click the Current audience drop-down, then select the audience associated with your survey.